This type provides details of an offer, and is used by the response payloads of the getOffer and the getOffers calls.

 For unpublished offers where business policies have yet to be specified, this container will be returned as empty.

-This timestamp is the date/time that the seller set for the scheduled listing.
+This timestamp is the date/time (in UTC format) that the seller set for the scheduled listing.
 With the scheduled listing feature, the seller can set a time in the future that the listing will become active, instead of the listing becoming active immediately after a publishOffer call.

 Scheduled listings do not always start at the exact date/time specified by the seller, but the date/time of the timestamp returned in getOffer/getOffers will be the same as the timestamp passed into a 'Create' or 'Update' offer call.